Retail in West Knapton

 Old Mines to visit near West Knapton include Grassington Lead Mines.

-Don't miss Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden's parks if visiting the area around West Knapton.
+Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are some of West Knapton best parks to visit near West Knapton.

 There are a several good ancient sites in the West Knapton area like Schoolboys Tower, Jubilee Cave, and Victoria Cave.